Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

 <h2>Feedback widgets</h2>
 <p>
-  Showing feedback widgets or performing any of the feedback widget related features require that the "feedback" consent is given.
+  Showing feedback widgets or performing any of the feedback widget related features require that the <code>feedback</code> consent is given (in case of the rating widgets that would be <code>star-rating</code> consent).
 </p>
 <p>
-  Currently there are 2 kinds of feedback widges: surveys and NPS.
-Both are shown using a very similar API and basicly the same processing.
+  Currently all 3 kinds of widgets, namely surveys, NPS and rating, are all supported under the same API.
+They are shown using a very similar API and basically the same processing.
+This is different from the previous implementation where rating widgets and survey widgets (surveys/nps as in called feedback widgets) were handled in distinct manners, hence the naming convention differences, as a rating can also be seen as a form of feedback but was not included under the umbrella term of the feedback widgets.
 </p>
 <h3>Automatic feedback widgets</h3>
 <p>
-  First step to showing a feedback widget is getting a list of the available surveys for this deviceID.
-That would be done with a function call named similar to "getAvailableFeedbackWidgets".
+  First step to showing a feedback widget is getting a list of the available widgets for this device ID.
+That would be done with a function named similar to
+  <code>getAvailableFeedbackWidgets</code>.
 That call takes a callback.
+That callback
-That callback returns 2 values.
+  returns 2 values.
 The second is the error string.
-The first one a list of available survey objects(or any other mechanism that allows the grouping of this data).
-If a class is used for grouping, it should be named similar to "<span>CountlyPresentableFeedback".
-That object contains 2 values, widget id and widget type.
-Potential type values are currently "nps" and "survey".</span>
+The first one a list of available widget objects (or any other mechanism that allows the grouping of this data).
+  If a class is used for grouping, it should be named similar to
+  <code>CountlyPresentableFeedback</code>.
+That object contains 4 core values (widget
+  id (_id), widget type (type), widget name (name), tags (tg)) and 1 optional value (UI info (appearance)).
+Potential type values are currently "nps", "survey" and "rating".
 </p>
 <p>The url to acquire all available widgets in a list is:</p>
 <pre>/o/sdk?method=feedback&amp;app_key=[appKey]&amp;device_id=[deviceID]&amp;sdk_version=[sdkVersion]&amp;sdk_name=[sdkName]</pre>